Phixel-Labs/Labs/Ideas/README.md

 Phixel has several ideas for new platforms and applications that cater to the growing demand for innovative solutions in various markets, such as VR/AR, sustainable economy, healthy habits, education, and localized markets, among others.
 Our focus is on creating digital solutions that are not only effective but also fun and engaging.

+Please note that the ideas presented in this repository are subject to change.
+As we continue to explore and develop new digital solutions, some of the ideas may be discarded or revised, while new ones may be added.

+We strive to keep this repository up to date with our latest thinking and ideas, but we do not guarantee that all the information presented here is current or accurate.
+If you are interested in working with us or learning more about our digital solutions, we recommend that you contact us directly to discuss your needs and requirements.

+Please also note that the information presented in this repository is for reference purposes only, and does not constitute a commercial product or service.
+We do not accept any liability for any damages or losses resulting from the use of the information presented in this repository.

 ## Our skills

 -   Creation and production of promotional videos, animations, and explanatory videos.